Jellyfish at Aquarium Pula

 Mnemiopsis leidyi

-Since 2016, a mass occurrence of this gelatinous species, whose natural habitat is the Atlantic Ocean, has been observed in the Adriatic, especially in its northern part.
-It is thought to have arrived in the Adriatic through ballast water and its presence has had a negative impact on fish stocks.
-It is primarily a carnivore that feeds on zooplankton, fish eggs and larvae, significantly reducing the food available to fish.
-This species is highly invasive and extremely adaptable; it thrives in areas with salinity above 4‰, tolerates temperatures up to 28°C and reproduces rapidly.
+In the Adriatic Sea, especially in its northern part, since 2016 we have observed mass occurrences of this gelatinous species whose natural habitat is the Atlantic Ocean.
+It is assumed that it arrived in the Adriatic through ballast waters, and its presence negatively affects fish populations because it is mainly carnivorous, feeding on zooplankton, fish eggs, and larvae, thereby significantly reducing food availability for other organisms.
+The species is highly invasive and extremely adaptable; it lives in areas with salinity higher than 4‰, does not tolerate temperatures above 28 °C, and reproduces rapidly.

-Due to the structure of their body, especially the gelatinous substance, they are similar to cnidarians, in particular to some jellyfish, but they differ from them in that they do not have stinging cells.
-Another characteristic of comb jellies is their bilateral symmetry, which is not found in any cnidarian.
-Their bodies are usually transparent, with longitudinal bands or 'combs' that sparkle in a rainbow of colours during the day due to light interference and glow at night due to bioluminescence.
-Instead of stinging cells, comb jellies have sticky cells (cilia or tentacles) used to catch plankton.
-They are mostly carnivorous and feed on zooplankton, fish eggs and larvae, significantly reducing the food available for fish.
+Due to their body structure, consisting of gelatinous material, they resemble cnidarians, especially some jellyfish, but differ from them in that they do not possess stinging cells.
+Another characteristic of comb jellies is bilateral symmetry, which no cnidarian has.
+Their bodies are usually transparent, with longitudinal bands or ribs that shimmer in rainbow colors during the day due to light interference, and glow at night thanks to bioluminescence.
+In comb jellies, stinging cells are replaced by adhesive cells (on cilia or tentacles) used for catching plankton.

 Catostylus mosaicus